handsontable/hyperformula-demos/README.md

 # for most demos the browser opens automatically with the right URL
 # if it didn't, copy the URL from the console output and paste it into the browser
 ```

+Every demo prints the HyperFormula version to the console.

 ## Development & maintenance